-Laserlite Multiwall will require some structure to support the sheeting and aluminium joiners.
+Laserlite Multiwall will require some structure to support the sheeting and aluminum joiners.

-- Rafter only (see image below) – here you cannot see the H Bars from below as they are sitting on top of the rafters.
+Laserlite multiwall is only recommended for RAFTER INSTALLATIONS (see image below) – here you cannot see the H Bars from below as they are sitting on top of the rafters.
 If you are using rafters only, the rafters should have 1070 mm from the centre of one to the next.
 If you have rafters that are closer together you can still use this design – but you will need to trim the sheets down to suite the spacing.

-Option 1 is the most popular design as long as you are not in a high wind area.
-If you are in a high wind area – you should do this (and chat to us about what can be done).
+If you are in a high wind area chat to us about what can be done.

 The main design feature that is often overlooked is PITCH – a good fall on your roof will help in a number of ways.
 Firstly, it helps to keep the roof looking clean.
 Because you can see through it, it is particularly worth thinking about.
 Secondly, it stops any moisture from sitting in the sheet.
 This can lead to the sheets becoming dirty inside – making them look bad.
 Thirdly and finally it helps with waterproofing!